 Students will receive an email notification when the electronic copy is available in the Student Finance Portal, through MyDCE.
 Forms typically become available in mid-to-late January.

 Once forms become available online, electronic copies can be viewed at any time.

-Paper copies will be mailed to students beginning January 31, 2022.
-Students should verify and update their mailing address and email address online before December 31, 2021 to ensure prompt delivery and receipt of their 1098-T forms.
+Paper copies will be mailed to students who have not opted into electronic delivery beginning January 31, 2024.
+Students should verify and update their mailing address and email address online before December 31, 2023 to ensure prompt delivery and receipt of their 1098-T forms.